mkuehn10/springboard-data-science/capstone/initial-project-ideas.md

 want to know the most important attributes that contribute to player success.
 One way to measure success in baseball is for a player to be selected as an All-Star/Hall of Fame player.
-Knowing which particular statistics and attributes would help player evaluation and players themselves know what to focus on to be judged as successful.
+Knowing which particular statistics and attributes help someone become an All-Star/Hall of Famer would help player evaluation and players themselves know what to focus on to be judged as successful.

 **Data:** [Lahman's Baseball Database](http://seanlahman.com/baseball-archive/statistics/)